 |ABOUT MICHIGAN MEETINGS + EVENTS|

-Michigan Meetings + Events, the premier magazine for meetings and events professionals working in Michigan, is published four times a year by Tiger Oak Publications.
+Michigan Meetings + Events, the premier magazine for meetings and events professionals working in Michigan, is published four times a year by Tiger Oak Media.
 Circulated to approximately 10,000 planners, suppliers and related professionals, the magazine includes essential information on a range of topics, from venues and supplier news, to tips, best practices and industry developments.

 Curious about getting published in Michigan Meetings + Events?
 We've got answers.